JWehle/JWehle/README.md

-- 👋 Hi, I’m @JWehle
+- 👋 Hi, I’m @JWehle 🐋
-- 👀 I’m interested in electronics, space, and video game development.
+- 👀 I’m interested in electronics, space, animals, and video game development.
 - ⚡ I'm experienced in PCB design, power electronics, and microcontroller C programming.
 - 🌱 I’m currently learning Unreal Engine 5 and Python.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: Twitter @JarrettWehle
 -